ericgolftourney/StoreLocatorPlus/readme.txt

 * Add email contact via forms option.
 * Better reporting of failed PHP connector loading.
 * More checking & user reporting on failed map interface loading.
+* Fix problem with multisite installs where plugin was only installed in parent.

 = 1.8.2 (April 22 2011) =